Preparing for quit day

 - Mark the day.
 Make a big notation of your quit day on your calendar.
 It's an important day in your life, so treat it like one.

 - Tell people.
 Let family, friends and co-workers know about your quit day.
 Make them your allies.
-They can provide a lot of moral support.
-Tell them how they can be most supportive of your effort to quit smoking.
+They can provide moral support.
+But tell them how they can be most supportive of your effort to quit smoking, so they are helpful and not just nagging.

 - Stock up.
 Have on hand items that can substitute for the cigarette you're used to having in your mouth, such as sugarless gum, hard candy, cinnamon sticks and crunchy vegetables.

 - Join up.
 The more support you have, the more likely you are to stop smoking successfully.
 Find local quit-smoking support groups.
 Many hospitals and clinics offer classes or groups.
 You can join online quit-smoking groups or programs.
-You can even get cell phone apps, text messages or alerts to help you quit.
+You can even get applications for your phone text messages or alerts to help you quit.
+Every state and many employers have a telephone quit line with professional coaches to help you develop your quit plan and support you through the process.
+Call 800-784-8669 (800-QUIT-NOW).

 Handling quit day